 Highlights: Devoted, Independent, Calm

 The Chinese Shar-Pei is an excellent Chinese dog breed with a long history since Imperial China.
-They can be a little challenging for new owners due to their stubbornness, but the good certainly outweighs the bad.
+They can be a little challenging for new owners due to their stubbornness, but the good certainly outweighs the bad by a long shot.

 These dogs will dedicate themselves to their owners, but will be aloof with unfamiliar people.
-For this reason, they’re some of the best guardian dogs.
-What’s great is that they don’t use their bark unless intruders are seriously invading their territory.
-They won’t cry wolf for the sake of it!
+For this reason, they’re some of the best guard dogs.
+What’s great is they don’t use their bark unless intruders are seriously invading their territory.

 5. Bernese Mountain Dog